danharper/StatusBoard/README.md

 Built by [@danharper7](https://twitter.com/danharper7), designed by [@_ewp](http://twitter.com/_ewp)

-Keep your status messages in a public GitHub repo, as text files.
+Keep your status reports in a public GitHub repo, as text files.
 One text file per app.
 Then this web app will fetch and display them.
+So to add a report, just edit a file through the GitHub web UI (or, manually through git).

 ![Preview](https://i.imgur.com/pktRvSa.png)